RMH Tour Admissions

 - 5 tickets are available per hour.

-- A 3-layer mask is mandatory to enter the Museum and must be worn for the duration of your visit.
+- A mask is mandatory to enter the Museum and must be worn for the duration of your visit.

 Give yourself time to find parking.
 There is paid parking at Broughton.
 Limited street parking is available on Robson and in the West End.
 Parking spots are scarce in the neighbourhood, so give yourselves some extra time or use public transportation (closets skytrain station is Burrard, and we are on the #5 Robson bus route).